0x80/isolate-package/README.md

 The Firebase cloud deploy pipeline will use the package manager that matches lockfile that was found in the deployed package.

-### Yarn v1 and v3

-If you are using Yarn 3 with zero-installs, the deployed package is not aware of that, because the `.yarnrc` file and `.yarn` folder are located in the root of your monorepo, and the version is not recorded as part of the lockfile.
-Therefor the Firebase deploy cloud pipeline will use Yarn 1 to install your dependencies.
-I don't think that is an issue but it might be good to know.

 ## Using the Firebase Functions Emulator